Two-Face(s): ionized and neutral gas winds in the local Universe: Results

 \subsection{Cold winds in starburst galaxies}

-Based on the results shown in the previous Section, we analyse the galaxies located at high SFRs, in which there are clear signs of measurable blue-shifted interstellar Na D absorption lines.
-We select all the galaxies with SFR $\geq12.5 M_{\sun}/yr$.
-We refer to this sub-sample as the starburst Sample, containing $15,284$ galaxies (see the cut in Fig. \ref{FigPlane} and information in Tab. \ref{tab:InfoSample}).
+Based on the results shown in the previous Section, we focus on galaxies located at SFR $\geq 12.5 M_{\sun}/yr$, where there is clear signature of blue-shifted interstellar Na I D absorption.
+We refer to this sub-sample as the starburst Sample, containing $15,284$ galaxies. {We investigate the relation between significance of the Na I D absorption and its blue-shift with respect to {\it{i)}} galactic disk inclination, to identify the wind geometry, {\it{ii)}} the galaxy nuclear activity to identify the ejection mechanism and, {\it{iii)}} the concurrence with the ionized wind to better study the multiphase nature of the wind.
+In the following analysis we apply the fitting procedure described in Section \ref{ISMmeasure}.}